 Catch these artists in their own on-line performances every week:

-In order to stay connected and continue performing Alban Gerhardt has joined Patreon to share creative content with followers, musicians and music lovers during these difficult times.
+Patreon: In order to stay connected and continue performing Alban Gerhardt has joined Patreon to share creative content with followers, musicians and music lovers during these difficult times.
 Gerhardt creates exclusive material including videos, blog-entries and podcasts.
+Ksenija Sidorova has also launched her Patreon page with exclusive content and masterclasses.
+Becca Stevens’ Patreon page includes personal writings, exclusive performance and doing Q&A’s.

 Henri Demarquette is posting videos on his Twitter feed playing a range of repertoire on his cello, take a look here.